olincollege/softdes-nytimes-countries/README.md

 # softdes-nytimes-countries

-These files focus on looking at how the New York Times covers regime changes related to U.S.-intervention.
+These files focus on looking at how the New York Times covers regime changes related to U.S. intervention and influence.
 The full report can be found in `ComputationalEssay.ipynb`.

 `obtaining.py` has functions that can be used to obtain data about the number of keyword hits and headlines each month from New York Times Article Search API; it can also write them to a cvs.